 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Sins of the Angels

-This urban fantasy is a paperback edition that was published by Ace Books on September 27, 2011 and has 325 pages.
+urban fantasy that was published by Ace Books on September 27, 2011 and has 325 pages.

 Explore it on Goodreads or Amazon.

 First in The Grigori Legacy urban fantasy series about all kinds of angels and free will in Toronto, Canada.
 A.k.a., Clichéd Sins of the Angels.

 I’m conflicted on this one.
 I like the concept, but Poitvein has either the characters or events doing such stupid things, and there’s a bit much of the same ‘ol, same ‘ol with it’s blend of Thomas E. Sniegoski’s Remy Chandler with a bit of Cat Adams’ Blood Singer with a strong sense of Alex Hughes’ Mindspace Investigations (which actually was published the year after this one!
 I just happened to read this one before Sins).
 It’s clichéd, obvious, and Poitevin takes it to such extremes.

 I have a feeling there’s some Cain and Abel symbolism in the rival brothers.